hashicorp/terraform-provider-google/website/docs/d/storage_bucket_object_content.html.markdown

 and
 [API](https://cloud.google.com/storage/docs/json_api/v1/objects).

-~> **Warning:** The object content will be saved in the state, and visiable to everyone who has access to the state file.
+~> **Warning:** The object content will be saved in the state, and visible to everyone who has access to the state file.

 ## Example Usage